 If you’re only going to use one type, decide which metric is more important for understanding client engagement and aligns with your goals.

 Relationship surveys give you a better overall idea of customer loyalty.
 Send them out to your entire customer base on a regular basis for feedback, and activate your promoters for brand advocacy while routing detractors to customer support for follow-up.

 Transactional surveys determine the quality of a specific service or product and allow you to improve individual relationships immediately after customers have interacted with your company.
 If you only use transactional surveys, you miss out on the opportunity to define your loyal customer base versus those at risk of churn.

 Each survey type offers unique insight into your customers and clients.
 If you’re brand new to running a customer experience program, consider starting with an overarching relationship NPS program, and then branching out into CSAT, CES, or tNPS surveys when you’ve identified which customer touchpoints need a bit more work.
 If your key performance indicators (KPIs) are tied directly to the efficacy of the website or the customer service team, consider starting with a CSAT or CES survey.

 Whatever you decide, Delighted’s experience management software can help.
 With our Projects feature, you can manage multiple types of surveys (relationship or transactional) all from one account interface.
-Sign up today for a Delighted free trial to create and send 250 surveys for free.
+Sign up for Delighted today to create and send surveys for free.